henshingly/history/README.md

 * `his_folder` //Folder with the league archive
 * `his_sort` //Sort default of the perpetual table
   * 0  //Sorting by points (default)
-  * 1  //Sort by games
+  * 1  //Sorted by victories
-  * 2  //Sort by wins
+  * 2  //Sorted by draw
-  * 3  //Sorting by goals
+  * 3  //Sorted by defeats
-  * 4  //Sorting by points per game
+  * 4  //Sorting by games
   * 5  //Sorting by +goals
   * 6  //Sorting by diff. +goals/goals
   * 7  //Sorting by average points per game